peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 - Eis, das
 - Himmel, der
 - Bett, das

 ## Homophones

-These are German and Dutch words with identical meaning, pronounced similarly, but with different spelling.
-A subset from off-by-more-than-two.
+These are German and Dutch words with identical meaning and with almost identical pronuncation.
+However,
+their spelling is quite different, or at least off by more than two characters.

 - bauen
 - kreativ